doitnowgroup/openondemand-app-collection/EESSI_APP/README.md

 ```
 Since self-signed certificates are used, the first time you access the endpoint you may need to manually accept the certificate by opening `https://<server-ip>:5000/modules`.
 You should then see a JSON response with the list of modules.

+## Usage in Open OnDemand
+Once the app is installed:
+- Go to the OOD Dashboard.
+- Select the app, choose the modules you want from the filtered list, and configure the job (e.g., project).
+- Submit a Desktop job.
+- After the remote desktop session starts, the selected modules will be available in your environment.